simula67/meeting-auto-attender/README.md

 pip install -r requirements.txt

-2.Optionally, open meetings.xlsx and enter the schedule of the day in the Excel sheet in the correct columns in the correct format.
+2. Optionally, open meetings.xlsx and enter the schedule of the day in the Excel sheet in the correct columns in the correct format.

 Time : dd-mm-yyyy hh:mm Meeting ID : 123456123 (string)(not required if meeting link is provided) Meeting Password : 1234 (string)(not required if meeting link is provided) Comment: Example meeting (Optional)